JuliaPsychometrics/.github/profile/README.md

 It offers a collection of performance optimized tools:
 - unified APIs to provide a "common ground" for a consistent experience in developing and applying tools for psychometric modeling
 - implementation of concrete psychometric methods for developing, estimating and testing a wide range of models (e.g. Rasch Models)
-- pre-defined, yet highly extandable visualization packages providing publication-ready plots (e.g. expected score plots, ICCs, IICs)
+- pre-defined, yet highly extendable visualization packages providing publication-ready plots (e.g. expected score plots, ICCs, IICs)

 The currently developed packages are: